ckosiol/MLSpeciationGenomics/discussiongroup.md

 ## Discussion group
-## Challenges and problems in phylogenomics
+## Short and long time scales in Speciation Genomics

-MIC-Phy2021 brings together researchers working on very different questions and with diverse research interests.
+MLSpeciation Genomics brings together researchers working on very different questions and with diverse research interests.
 We have participants working on theoretical models, computational tools, statistical methods, and empirical questions.
-Thus, this meeting is an excellent opportunity for us to discuss the main challenges and problems that phylogenomics is currently facing.
+Thus, this meeting is an excellent opportunity for us to discuss the main challenges and problems that speciation genomics is currently facing.

-We created a list of four topics that, while not mutually exclusive, categorize quite well four fronts of research in phylogenomics:

-1. Are the existing mathematical models realistic enough?
-What are the consequences of oversimplification?
-Do we need more or more complex models of evolution?

-2. Do we need more data?
-What kind of data?
-Can we cope with the growth of available data?

-3. What are the main computational limitations in phylogenomic studies?
-Do we need improved computational methods or more power?

-4. Are we maximizing the information contained in the data?
-How likely is it that we are increasingly confident of an incorrect result?
-Should we focus on developing advanced inferential methods or exploring heuristics and approximate methods?
+How new species emerge is one of the big questions in evolutionary biology.
+Speciation genomics investigates the genetic basis of this process.
+Until recently researchers were only able to sequence a few individuals at a single time-point.
+Yet, with the growing affordability of genome sequencing, it is now possible to consider multiple individuals at multiple points in time.

+These multiple time-points could include samples from Natural History Museums, they could be multiple generations of a population housed in controlled laboratory environments or diverse samples collected from the wild.
+A collaborative initiative between the universities in Bonn and St Andrews will bring researchers together to work on temporal genomic data from these diverse sources: museums, laboratories, and the wild.
+We will establish methodologies capable of harnessing these temporal genomic data sets to address fundamental questions about the process of speciation.

+This temporal-spatio perspective which unfolds the speciation process over time as opposed to a single time-point, not only lets us understand the evolutionary past, it also has the potential to predict future changes of biodiversity.